joagre/ratatoskr/ideas/r.md

 0> _
 ```

-In the shell Satie expressions can be evaulated and the status of an
+In the shell expressions can be evaulated and the status of an already
-already executing application can be inspected, i.e a shell can be
+executing application can be inspected, i.e a shell can be made to
-made to connect to an already executing `sa` runner instance.
-Read
+connect to an already executing `sa` runner instance.
+Read more about
-more about this and more in the `sa` runner's manual page.
+this and more in the `sa` runner's manual page.

+# The gory details

-# Comments
+## Comments

 Everything after `//` and to end of line and within `/* ... */` are
 considered comments.

-# Types
+## Types

-## Basic types
+### Basic types

 `bool` : A boolean value